 But to my surprise, when I spoke to him, he was still set on his plan.
 He still wanted to come even if it meant that we may have to drive back the very next day.

 We were to pick him up from the airport but that now was not going to happen.
-Vehicles were not allowed to go towards the airport for security reasons.
+Vehicles were not allowed to go to the airport for security reasons.
 So I gave him the address of the hotel we were staying at and told him to catch a cab after his arrival.

 Finally, after all was said and done, we finally caught a breath of relief.
 Asar, if you are reading this, you really were our hero in that moment of despair and I just do not know how to thank you enough.